hssitja/PhD-Dissertation/README.md

 # PhD-Thesis

-The thesis is divided in three chapter, each one constituted of one essay.
-Each essay contains its own dataframes and empirical analysis.
+The thesis is divided in three chapters constituted of an essay each.

+There are separate dataframes and empirical analysis for each essay.
 Most data was collected from datalakes.
 The downloaded data is available as .csv files.

-If there's any doubt or general comment, feel free to email me: henrique.sitja@gmail.com
+The analyses were built to be replicable.
+Therefore, if there's any problem, doubt or general comment, feel free to email me: henrique.sitja@gmail.com